Democracy in Marxism

 Marxist theory envisions that a new democratic society would rise through the organized actions of the international working class, enfranchising the entire population and freeing up humans to act without being bound by the labour market.
 There would be little, if any, need for a state, the goal of which was to enforce the alienation of labour; as such, the state would eventually wither away as its conditions of existence disappear.
 Karl Marx and Friedrich Engels stated in The Communist Manifesto (1848) and later works that "the first step in the revolution by the working class, is to raise the proletariat to the position of ruling class, to win the battle of democracy", and universal suffrage being "one of the first and most important tasks of the militant proletariat".

 As Marx wrote in his Critique of the Gotha Programme (1875), "between capitalist and communist society there lies the period of the revolutionary transformation of the one into the other.
 Corresponding to this is also a political transition period in which the state can be nothing but the revolutionary dictatorship of the proletariat".
 He allowed for the possibility of peaceful transition in some countries with strong democratic institutional structures (Britain, the United States, and the Netherlands) but suggested that in other countries in which workers can not "attain their goal by peaceful means", the "lever of our revolution must be force" on the grounds that the working people had the right to revolt if they were denied political expression.

 In response to the question "What will be the course of this revolution?" in The Principles of Communism (1847), Friedrich Engels wrote: "Above all, it will establish a democratic constitution, and through this, the direct or indirect dominance of the proletariat."
 While Marxists propose replacing the bourgeois state with a proletarian semi-state through revolution (dictatorship of the proletariat), which would eventually wither away, anarchists warn that the state must be abolished along with capitalism.
 Nonetheless, the desired end results (a stateless communal society) are the same.

 Marx criticized liberalism as not democratic enough and found the unequal social situation of the workers during the Industrial Revolution undermined the democratic agency of citizens.
 Some argue democratic decision-making consistent with Marxism should include voting on how surplus labor is to be organized.
 Marxists differ in their positions towards democracy; in the words of Robert Meister, "controversy over Marx's legacy today turns largely on its ambiguous relation to democracy."
-The stance on political violence varies been Marxists, while Marx saw peaceful means possible, Lenin affirmed political violence and political terror.
+The stance on political violence varies among Marxists; while Marx saw peaceful means possible, Lenin affirmed political violence and political terror.